By Sandy Baker

 It is not always clear why a teen will use drugs or alcohol.
 They may be trying to hide past trauma.
 They may be continuing a dependency they developed in high school.
 Sometimes, the freedom of being away from home and having drugs and alcohol so accessible makes it easy to experiment.

-If you believe your son or daughter is at risk, our collegiate drug treatment program can help them to get back on track.
-Call us today to learn more about the tools and resources we offer for college students and their parents.
+If you believe your son or daughter is at risk, we can help them to get back on track.
+Call us today to learn more about the tools and resources we offer clients.